 Instructions

 - Place the Milk in a small saucepan.
 Slice the vanilla bean in half, scrap the seeds then place both the seeds and the bean in the milk.
 Turn on low heat and bring to a simmer.
-Turn off the heat, cover the sasucepan with a lid and leave to infuse for 10 to 15 minutes (see note 1).
+Turn off the heat, cover the sasucepan with a lid and leave to infuse for 15 to 20 minutes.
+If using Vanilla Paste or extract, you do not need to let it infuse in the milk.

 - In a seperate heat-proof bowl, whisk the Egg Yolks and Sugar until foamy.
-Add the Cornstarch (preferably sifted) and whisk until incorporated and smooth.
+Add the sifted Cornstarch and whisk until smooth.

-- Carefully pour the warm milk over the Yolk/Sugar while continuously whisking (see note 2).
-When all smooth, transfer the whole preparation back in the pot on low heat.
+- Carefully pour the warm milk over the Yolk/Sugar mixture while continuously whisking (see note 1).
+When all smooth, transfer the whole mixture back into the saucepan over the stove and turn on low heat

-- Keep whisking on low heat until the cream starts to thicken (note 3).
-When you see the first bubble (the cream starts to boil), keep whisking for 30 seconds then directly remove from the heat (note 4)
+- Keep whisking on low heat until the cream starts to thicken - about 5 to 8 minutes (note 2).
+When you see the first bubble appear on top of the cream, keep whisking for 30 seconds then directly remove from the heat (note 3).

 - Place in the fridge and leave to cool down set for at least two hour - or until cool and thickened.